OmidGhasemi21/introduction_to_R_workshop/scripts/workshop_notes.md

 The first stage is the base rating stage.
 The next three stages include supportive arguments of the theory and the last three arguments include disproving arguments of the theory.
 We hypothesized that the group with simple arguments shows better persuasion (as it reflects in higher ratings for the supportive arguments) and better dissuasion (as it reflects in lower ratings for the opposing arguments).

-In the last part of the study, participants will be asked to answer several cognitive capacity/style measures including CRT, AOT-E, mindware, and numeracy scales.
+In the last part of the study, participants will be asked to answer several cognitive capacity/style measures including thinking style (CRT), open-mindedness (AOT-E), reasoning ability (mindware), and numeracy scales.
 We hypothesized that cognitive ability, cognitive style, and open-mindedness are positive predictors of persuasion and dissuasion.
 These associations should be more pronounced for participants in the group with complex arguments because the ability and willingness to engage in deliberative thinking may favor participants to assess the underlying logical structure of those arguments.
 However, for participants in the simple group, the logical structure of arguments is more evident, so participants with lower ability can still assess the logical status of those arguments.

 <img src="/Users/45050007/OneDrive - Macquarie University/Educational/Desktop/My Talks/introduction_to_R/inputs/exp_design.png" width="10010" style="display: block; margin: auto;" />